Last Updated on October 20, 2024 by Soumya

 You can still purchase Frida Kahlo tickets from three third-party providers: Tiqets, Get Your Guide, and Viator.

-These third-party tickets are usually priced higher than normal tickets because they are sold by Mexican tour companies that purchase bulk tickets in advance.
+These third-party tickets are usually priced higher than regular tickets because they are sold by Mexican tour companies that purchase bulk tickets in advance.

-Amigo Tours, a very popular and highly rated tour company in Mexico, offers Frida Kahlo tickets on Tiqets and Get Your Guide.
+Amigo Tours, a top-rated and highly-rated tour company in Mexico, offers Frida Kahlo tickets on Tiqets and Get Your Guide.
 Another vendor, Mexictours, handles the tickets on Viator.

 Tiqets is always my preferred platform for Frida Kahlo tickets if they are sold out on the official website.